 - One Student Leadership Council representative

-- Director of student records and registration (serving ex officio)
+- Director of Records & Registration or designee (serving as ex officio)

 Student Handbook Next Page >